thomas-robinson/slurm_fre_scripts/README.md

 ```bash
 kill PID
 ```
-Where PID is the process ID.
+Where PID is the process ID